mishmanners/TalksandEvents/Talks/AIcamp26.md

+# How I used AI voice to help me play Magic: The Gathering

-# AI Camp Melbourne Meetup May 2026
+This is the talk I gave at the AI Camp Melbourne Meetup May 2026.

+Talk Title

+How I used AI voice to help me play Magic: The Gathering

 Abstract: